tonyedwardspz/tonyedwardspz/_posts/2022-12-16-battle-for-the-spot.md

 This week has provided a welcome step change.

 There have been [rail strikes](https://www.bbc.co.uk/news/business-63951354) this week.
 Given that public transport is my main method of travel, it’s required that I either work from home or spend a not so insignificant amount of time traveling an insignificant distance.
-Instead of battling the crowds for a seat, I’ve had to battle #DexPZ for the “boss spot” on the sofa.
+Instead of battling the crowds for a seat, I’ve had to fight #DexPZ for the “boss spot” on the sofa.

 ![Dexter steals my spot.](/assets/images/2022/dexter-boss-spot.jpg “Dexter the tabby cat steals my spot”){:loading="lazy"}